 Issues That Matter.
 Close To Home.

 Florida, Indiana and Ohio cover the rapidly changing education landscapes in their states.
-Issues they cover regularly include school choice, student testing, teacher pay and access to higher education.
+Issues they cover regularly include education standards and curriculum, student testing, teacher pay and evaluation, school choice and higher education.

-Pennsylvania and Texas chronicle issues around their states’ energy economies.
-Reporters look at how oil, natural gas and renewable resources are developed and regulated, with a special attention on the relationship between energy and environmental issues.
+Pennsylvania and Texas examine their states’ energy economies.
+Reporters look at how oil, natural gas and renewable resources are developed and regulated, with special attention to the relationship between energy and environmental issues.

-StateImpact teams are partnering with media organizations like the Miami Herald, Columbus Dispatch and Texas Tribune to pursue investigations and increase the reach of their coverage.
+StateImpact’s commitment to engaging with communities extends beyond its own websites.
+Our reporters partner with digital and print media organizations including the Miami Herald, Columbus Dispatch, and Texas Tribune to pursue joint investigations and increase the reach of their coverage.